Images are essential to every online business, from e-commerce platforms to content-driven websites. For instance,

 Image Storage API with ImageKit's Media Library

-ImageKit is complete media storage, management, and delivery solution that helps you store, manage and deliver perfect images across all devices on the web.
+ImageKit is a complete media storage, management, and delivery solution that helps you store, manage, and deliver perfect images across all devices on the web.

 ImageKit comes integrated with an image storage solution called the Media Library.
 The Media Library is built on top of AWS S3, the leading cloud storage provider, and is available in six regions across the globe.